pasindudilshan1/DigitalLedger/replit.md

-# AI Accounting Hub Community Platform
+# Digital Defender Community Platform

 ## Overview

-AI Accounting Hub is a modern community platform focused on "AI in Accounting" designed to support over 10,000 members through interactive knowledge-sharing.
-The platform serves as a comprehensive hub for accounting professionals to stay updated on AI developments, engage in discussions, access educational resources, and listen to expert podcasts.
+Digital Defender is a modern community platform focused on cybersecurity and digital protection designed to support over 10,000 members through interactive knowledge-sharing.
+The platform serves as a comprehensive hub for cybersecurity professionals to stay updated on threat intelligence, engage in discussions, access educational resources, and listen to expert podcasts.
 Built with scalability in mind, it features a news aggregator, podcast hub, educational resource library, and robust community engagement tools including forums, polls, and gamification elements.

 ## User Preferences